danilobiazi/ePC-SAFT/README.md

 Model developed accordig to the paper ["Modeling aqueous solutions with ePC-SAFT including a relative static permittivity model connected to Wertheim's Association Theory"](https://doi.org/10.1016/j.molliq.2024.126726)

 The dielectric constant model is based on the expression proposed by [Maribo-Mogensen et al.](https://doi.org/10.1021/jp403375t), including modifications in the equations to obtain the probability of the solvent molecules to be associated (Pi), the probability of a solvent molecule to be associated to other solvent molecule (Pij) and the probability of a solvent molecule not to be associated to an ion (Theta i).
-The modifications are describe in the mentioned paper.
+The modifications are described in the mentioned paper.

 ## Applications